 Thermal blankets for dogs are cheap and easy to stock up.
 They can be washed with regular clothes, and you can pile them up on a dog bed for more heat retention.
 Dog blankets come in so many shapes, sizes, and materials.
-You need to try a few before finding the one(s) that your dog really love to be snuggled up in.
+You need to try a few before finding the one(s) that your dog really loves to be snuggled up in.
 Fleece, sherpa and microfiber plush are great materials during cold weather and they won’t set you back by much.
-When you place an order, plan ahead and buy a couple of set so you have one ready to be used while the other set is in the laundry.
+When you place an order, plan ahead and buy a couple of sets so you have one ready to be used while the other set is in the laundry.

 Kennel Heat Lamps